coreybutler/site-tm/pages/Move Better.md

 __*•	I’d like to execute a flawless pivot turn or keep up with everyone else on the basketball court.*__

 The list of questions could go on and on.
-The point is, it’s really for everybody.

-Whether you are a dancer, triathlete, or someone who has never been able to touch his or her toes, part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.
+The point is, it’s really for everybody - whether you are a dancer, triathlete, or someone who has never been able to touch his or her toes.
+Part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.
+For a limited time, I am offering special pricing

 ---